suhasmaddali/Telco-Customer-Churn-Prediction/README.md

 Customers who churned had higher monthly charges on average than non-churned customers, with an average of $80 compared to $60 annually.
 This shows that pricing is a significant factor in customer retention.
 Providers should offer competitive pricing packages and incentives to retain customers and reduce churn rates.

+Analyze pricing strategy: Providers should analyze their pricing strategy and compare it with their competitors.
+They should ensure their prices are reasonable and competitive in the market.

+Offer customized pricing packages: Providers should offer customized pricing packages that cater to individual customer needs.
+This can help customers feel valued and reduce the likelihood of switching to competitors.

+Provide incentives: Providers should offer incentives such as discounts, loyalty rewards, or other perks to retain their customers.
+This can encourage customers to stay with the provider and reduce the chances of churn.

+Improve customer service: Providers should improve their customer service to ensure that customers are satisfied with their service.
+Customers who receive quality service are more likely to stay with the provider and less likely to churn.

+Monitor customer satisfaction: Providers should regularly monitor customer satisfaction through surveys and other feedback channels.
+This can help identify areas for improvement and address issues before customers become dissatisfied enough to leave.

 <img src = "https://github.com/suhasmaddali/Telco-Customer-Churn-Prediction/blob/main/Images/monthlycharges%20vs%20churn%20boxplot.jpg"/>

 ## Future Scope